CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 During this meeting, discuss potential functional requirements of this project.
 Consider what possible use cases may be for this system and what features it should have to fulfill those needs.

 Then, document these functional requirements in the form of user stories that follow the guidelines discussed in lecture.
-All of your user stories should be in the format of “As a [role], I want [function], so that [value]”.
+All of your user stories should be in the format of "As a [role], I want [function], so that [value]".

 As a team, you should also come up with a prioritization ranking for each user story (i.e. how essential is this user story to the overall functionality of the application to your stakeholders?)